Vasai Creek: Railway bridges

 The Vasai Creek Railway Bridge is the oldest rail bridge constructed on this creek.
 The bridge lies between Bhayandar and Naigaon.
 The bridge was originally opened on 28 November 1864.
 It was rebuilt in the 1920s, which is the structure visibIe today.
 It has two sections, (as the Panju Island in middle) a smaller section and a longer section both made up of steel girders.
 This bridge is no longer functional and exists as a heritage structure.
 Two new parallel railway bridges were built to the east and are since operational.

 Road bridges

-The Vasai Creek Railway Bridge is one of the oldest rail bridge constructed on this creek.
-It connects Kashigaon and Naigaon.
+The Vasai Creek Road Bridge is one of the oldest road bridge constructed on this creek.
+It connects Ghodbunder and Naigaon.
 A newer parallel road bridge is constructed recently and is also operational.

 Kasheli bridge is another old road bridge constructed over Vasai creek, at its very start, just near Thane.
 It connects Thane to Kasheli.
 It was built in late nineteenth century.
 A new Kasheli bridge was built recently, but over Ulhas river and it bypasses Kasheli and directly connects Thane to Mankoli.